hoangduytran/blender-manual/manual/editors/video_sequencer/preview/sidebar.rst

    :View Type: Preview
    :Panel:     :menuselection:`Sidebar --> View tab --> 2D Cursor`

-The 2D cursor is the white-red circle with a cross-hair that is shown in the main region.
+The 2D Cursor is the white-red circle with a crosshair that is shown in the preview region (provided that the :ref:`2D Cursor overlay <bpy.types.SequencerPreviewOverlay.show_cursor>` is enabled).
+It can be used as a :ref:`Pivot Point <bpy.types.SequencerToolSettings.pivot_point>` for rotating and scaling images.
-It can be used by setting the :ref:`Pivot Point <bpy.types.SequencerToolSettings.pivot_point>` to *2D Cursor* to transform all strips in relation to the location of the 2D cursor.

-The visibility of the 2D cursor can be controlled with the :ref:`2D Cursor <bpy.types.SequencerPreviewOverlay.show_cursor>` overlay option.

 .. _bpy.types.SpaceSequenceEditor.cursor_location:

 Location X, Y
-   The location of the 2D cursor relative to the center of the main region.
+   The location of the 2D Cursor relative to the center of the video.
-   The edge of the image will be 0.5 away, so (0.5, 0.5) will be the top right corner.
+   The edges are 0.5 away, so (0.5, 0.5) is the top right corner.

-   The 2D cursor's location can also be set with Cursor tool or by :kbd:`Shift-RMB`.
+   The 2D Cursor's location can also be set with the :doc:`Cursor tool </editors/video_sequencer/preview/toolbar>` or by dragging with :kbd:`Shift-RMB`.

 .. _bpy.types.SequenceEditor.show_overlay: